IndraniDey1/spring-boot-s2i-app/README-how-to-create-secrets.md

 ## Alternate way to create secret in crc environment
  - create a .yml file with user name and password information in it
+   - Makesure username and password are in base64 format.
+You can use some online base64 encoder to do the encoding
    - Please see the example under example/security-example.yml

  - oc create -f secret-example.yml
  - oc set env dc/myapp --from mysecret

 ## Trigger a new deployment to verify the changes
-  - oc rollout latest dc/spring-boot-s2i-app
+  - oc rollout latest dc/myapp